Skip to Content

 5 Common Ford F-150 Shift Linkage Problems

-What kind of problems does an American-made Ford F-150 normally have with shift linkage?
-In this blog, we’ve outlined all the most important things you should watch for when you’re in the market for a Ford F150.
+So, what kind of problems does an American-made Ford F-150 normally have with shift linkage?

-Common Ford F-150 problems with the shift linkage include a lock clip that’s not fully seated in 2018 and 2020 models, as well as a loose shift linkage roll pin in 2017 model years.
+Ford F-150 problems with the shift linkage include a lock clip that’s not fully seated in 2018 and 2020 models, as well as a loose shift linkage roll pin in 2017 models.
 Furthermore, bad shift linkage bushing, loose Torx screws of the shift lever, and a broken shifter cable are common in 2004 – 2008 models.

 However, that doesn’t tell the whole story.
-In the rest of the article, we’ll discuss every single problem in detail.
-Furthermore, we’ll let you know how to identify it, fix it and how much it costs to fix.
+In the rest of the article, we’ll discuss every single shift linkage problem in detail.
+Furthermore, we’ll let you know how to identify it, fix it, and how much it costs to fix it.
 Read on!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code THEDRIVERADVISER25and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.